contentful/widget-sdk/docs/analytic_events/editor_load.md

   * `link_field_editor_instance_count`: refers to reference and media fields
   * `total_slide_count`
   * `load_ms`: number of ms since initial load
-* Page is fully interactive (shareJS is connected, all links are rendered and all field editors are present on the page)
+* Page is fully interactive (all links are rendered and all field editors are present on the page)
   * `action`: `"fully_interactive"`
   * `slides_controller_uuid`